 Our booking for Auberge de Cendrillon was for 1.30pm in the afternoon.
-After B and W got their faces painted (which is next door) we headed to our booking.
-The building is beautiful and magical looking and inside is imaginative, with a theme of Cinderella.
-The restaurant is inspired by the stately home owed by Tremaine, Cinders step mother.
+After Mr B and Missy got their faces painted (which is next door) we headed to our booking.
+The building is beautiful and magical looking.
+Inside is imaginative, with a theme of Cinderella.
+The restaurant is inspired by the stately home owed by Tremaine, Cinders Step Mother.
 There is an elegant feel to the dining room, with stained glass windows and pumpkin chandeliers that add to its class and ambience.

 TIP: Asked to be seated in the main hall area – this is where you will see the princesses float through the restaurant

 The restaurant is rather formal (as formal as can be with a load of excitable kids!) and is waiter service.
 Before I talk about what we ate, let me explain about the dining plan for Auberge de Cendrillon.
 If you have purchased the standard or plus Disney dining plan, you can use your meal vouchers towards this meal and pay the extra.
 If you have purchased the Premium, this restaurant is included and will incur no extra charge unless purchasing extra beverages.
 You may not have opted for the Disney dining plan, therefore you will need to pay full wack.
 For a family of 2 adults, 2 children (1 infant is free under 3), the full price is around £250 for a three course meal.

 TIP: You can book your restaurant reservations from 6 months prior to your holiday arrival.
 I would suggest doing this as all the restaurants get booked up fairly quickly.